IzaMarkstrom/wordpress-frontend-vue/README.md

    ```bash
    npm install
    ```
-3. Create an .env file with your API URL with this variable name
+3. Create a .env file with your API URL with this variable name
    ```bash
    VUE_APP_BACKEND_URL = "ENTER YOUR URL"
    ```